boyanio/wasm-wheel/README.md

 ### PHP

 The PHP interpreter is [compiled](https://github.com/oraoto/pib/) to WebAssembly and then using the wrapper function `pib_eval` we can evaluate PHP code, which gets printed on the console.

+### Python

+[Pyodide](https://github.com/iodide-project/pyodide) brings the Python 3.8 runtime to the browser via WebAssembly, along with the Python scientific stack.

 ## Questions & contribution